 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach RRHI's business operations rely Consumers RRHI recognizes that while it does not on paper and plastic as primary • Government manufacture goods as a retailer, the materials for packing goods at packaging of procured products is a the point of sale, which key component of its material usage. consumers will transport to their The Company takes a dual approach to homes.
+Management Approach RRHI's business operations rely Consumers RRHI recognizes that while it does not on paper and plastic as primary Government manufacture goods as a retailer, the materials for packing goods at packaging of procured products is a the point of sale, which key component of its material usage. consumers will transport to their The Company takes a dual approach to homes.
 The scope of this materials efficiency, ensuring both disclosure includes estimates of regulatory compliance and customer weighted plastics and paper engagement in waste reduction (renewable) and plastic (non- initiatives. renewal) bags centrally procured for consumer packaging in To mitigate environmental impact, stores.
-RRHI strictly adheres to local government regulations on plastic and What is/are the Risk/s Identified?
-Which stakeholders are affected? paper use across its stores.
+RRHI strictly adheres to local What is/ana the Bisk/s Which stakeholders are government regulations on plastic and What is/are the Risk/s Identified? affected? paper use across its stores.
 In line with

-RRHI has identified the following risks under the material topic Policy/legislative risks through sanctions Extended Producer Responsibility Act (EPR) of 2022 Potential excise tax on single-use plastics Environmental risks of Consumers Government the Extended Producer Responsibility (EPR) Act of 2022, the Company actively accounts for its rigid and flexible plastic footprint in three key areas: (1) sold house brand products, (2) marketing collaterals, and (3) consumer packaging.
-As part of its commitment to plastic waste reduction, RRHI continues to expand its plastic collection programs through the Gokongwei Group's "Juan Goal for Plastic" initiative, enhancing inplastic leakage store collection and exploring What is/are the Opportunity/-ies additional recovery mechanisms.
+RRHI has identified the following risks under the material topic • Policy/legislative risks through sanctions • Extended Producer Responsibility Act (EPR) of 2022 • Potential excise tax on single-use plastics • Environmental risks of plastic leakage ConsumersGovernment the Extended Producer Responsibility (EPR) Act of 2022, the Company actively accounts for its rigid and flexible plastic footprint in three key areas: (1) sold house brand products, (2) marketing collaterals, and (3) consumer packaging.
+As part of its commitment to plastic waste reduction, RRHI continues to expand its plastic collection programs through the Gokongwei Group's "Juan Goal for Plastic" initiative, enhancing instance collection and exploring 1 0 Wile at alrehald and and store collection and exploring What is/are the Opportunity/-ies additional recovery mechanisms.
 Identified? affected?
 RRHI has identified the following opportunities under the material topic: Searching for viable alternatives to plastic Sourcing less resource-intensive and invasive materials Identifying the recyclability of materials used by the Company Consumers Government Beyond compliance, RRHI integrates circular economy principles into its operations.
 The Company is conducting a comprehensive data mapping of all packaging materials, including those made from renewable, recycled, or alternative materials, to inform group-wide waste reduction and recovery targets.
 Additionally, plastic footprint accounting is incorporated into Scope 3 GHG emissions reporting, reinforcing efforts to reduce plastic bag usage, which carries a higher emission factor than paper alternatives.